brammo/auth/README.md

 ## Features

 - **Complete Authentication System** - Login/logout functionality out of the box
+- **User Status Management** - Built-in support for user status (active, new, blocked) with configurable finders
 - **Highly Configurable** - Customize routes, templates, password hashers, and more
 - **Secure** - Uses CakePHP's authentication library with bcrypt password hashing
 - **Flexible** - Easy to integrate into existing applications